 This 14-pound fabric playpen, which comes in a choice of colors and sizes, has two doors with locking zippers.
 It also has a washable zip-off floor mat and cover, plus two accessory pockets and a water bottle holder.
 The package includes a carrying bag and four ground stakes for added stability.
 The pen is roomy and tall, leaving plenty of space for your dog to move around, and the top door can be unzipped for extra room.

 When we tested this playpen, we found that it was easy to clean, with simple zip-off covers.
 The zippers and mesh windows are not particularly sturdy, however, and the frame may collapse if your dog moves around a lot.
 EliteField offers a good two-year warranty.
+Overall, we think this is the best indoor playpen for dogs you can buy this year.

 2. IRIS Pet Playpen with Door – Best Value